The imposter syndrome makes you feel like a fraud. While work experience is the best solution for an engineer, to

 Also, by faking certain actions, you’ll feel empowered.
 Because these actions will turn into winning habits over time.

-So when you properly sell yourself, you can speed up the process of overcoming the imposter syndrome.
-The caveat is you do have the necessary skills to perform your job.
+So properly sell yourself, to speed up the process of overcoming imposter syndrome.
+The caveat is, you do need the necessary skills to perform your job.
 Without any skills, you’ll get exposed and lose your edge.

-For example, you may win a contract to build a bridge.
+For example, you may win a contract to build a bridge by talking the talk.
 But, if you don’t have the skills to design the bridge, you’ll only end up with a lawsuit.

-Now, assuming you’re skilled, go study the top people in your industry.
-Then copy them.
-Over time you can add your personal touch to set yourself apart.
+Assuming you’re skilled, go study the top people in your industry.
+Then copy them, and add your personal touch to set yourself apart.
 The following are ideas of what to copy: